tdgrant1/denss/README.md

 EMAN2 likes even numbers of samples in maps, whereas denss.py uses odd numbers, so first we have to alter the maps by one sample in EMAN2.
-Look in your .log file output from denss.py, or look at the header of your .xplor file, to find the the "Grid size", i.e. the number of voxels in each dimension.
+Look in your .log file output from denss.py, or look at the header of your .xplor file, to find the "Grid size", i.e. the number of voxels in each dimension.
 This should be an odd number calculated by denss.py.
 Subtract one from this number.
 So if the Grid size is 31 x 31 x 31, then we want n=30.
 Use EMAN2 on our new .hdf file to convert:
 ```